-If a Proteus-III is supposed to broadcast some user data the command CMD\SETBEACON\REQ places the payload data, that is marked as "manufacturer data" combined with the Würth Elektronik eiSos company identifier 0x031A, in the scan response packet (see also application note ANR026).
+If a Proteus-II is supposed to broadcast some user data the command CMD\SETBEACON\REQ places the payload data, that is marked as "manufacturer data" combined with the Würth Elektronik eiSos company identifier 0x031A, in the scan response packet.

-If a second Proteus-III, which has its Beacon-function enabled (see RF\BeaconFlags), is in the operating state ACTION\SCANNING, the scan response packet and the containing beacon data is received.
+If a second Proteus-II, which has its Beacon-function enabled (see RF\BeaconFlags), is in the operating state ACTION\SCANNING, the scan response packet and the containing beacon data is received.
 Filtering the beacon messages can be enabled or disabled using the user setting RF\BeaconFlags.